-These easy hot cross biscuits with a delicious cream cheese frosting cross on top are a fun way to celebrate Easter with kids.
-A perfect biscuit recipe for beginning bakers.
+These easy hot cross biscuits with a sweet cream cheese frosting cross on top are a delicious way to celebrate Easter.
+You can prep the biscuits the day before and bake them fresh on Easter morning.

 Classic holiday recipes make my heart so happy.
 I love introducing old traditions to my kids, knowing so many generations have celebrated the Easter season with hot cross buns brings an extra special feeling to that recipe.